How to Format an eBook in Word: A 9-Step Guide.

-If you are planning to self-publish an eBook, you need be aware of the formatting process and softwares as well. eBook formatting softwares help you set the eBook for digital publication.
+If you are planning to self-publish an eBook, you need to be aware of the formatting process and softwares as well. eBook formatting softwares helps you set the eBook for digital publication.
 There are many apps and online softwares that help you with formatting an eBook.
 Here is a list of eBook formatting softwares that will help you make a choice.

 It is tool exclusively available in Mac for book creation.
 It helps you to professionally format your eBook.
 The book styles and formatting options are professional and visually appealing.
 It is slightly expensive than other softwares available.

 It is one of the softwares that’s hugely popular among writers.
 It has efficient organizational functions which allow writers to organize the notes, research, and structure.
 It also has formatting options that helps to meet writer’s needs.
 The software is mainly designed to help with creating an eBook.
 So, if you are looking for exclusive formatting software, Scrivener might not be the best choice.